Priority conservation research questions for prospective students

 - What is the impact of jackal, leopard and caracal predation on Riverine Rabbit (Bunolagus monticularis) populations in the Nama and Succulent Karoo?

 - What is the impact of predation by raptors on Riverine Rabbit (Bunolagus monticularis) populations in the Nama and Succulent Karoo?

 - What are the habitat requirements and movement patterns of Riverine Rabbits in the Succulent Karoo?

-- Can a machine learning protocol be developed to distinguish between individuals of species without unique markings, such as Aardvark and Riverine Rabbits, captured on camera traps?
+- Can a machine learning protocol be developed to distinguish individuals of species without unique markings, such as Aardvark and Riverine Rabbits, captured on camera traps?